 Make sure to zoom in and out to check for any missing details.

 Step 7: Improve Tone And Vibrancy

-Faded photographs may only need simple corrections.
+To restore faded color photos in Photoshop, you only need to do some simple color corrections.
 In the Adjustments tab on your taskbar, you should see three options:

 - Auto tone